 Task 1.
-Mao’s policy impact on China
+Mao’s impact on China

-'Mao's policies after 1949 achieved their intended goals' To what extent do you agree with this statement?
+'Mao's policies after 1949 achieved their intended goals'

 Your essay must include the following:

-• Cause and Effect is always a clear way of achieving this.
+• An historical overview of the period.
+Cause and Effect is always a clear way of achieving this.

 • Use the different perspectives and feelings from people you have researched to explain the impact and significance of your period